 - B.A.: Sociology with Criminology Concentration

-To complete a concentration in criminology within the sociology major, students must complete the Sociology Core (101, 307, 360 and 498); 370; two designated criminology electives; and two additional courses (8 credits) as electives in the sociology department, for a total of 20 credits beyond the Sociology Core.
+To complete a concentration in criminology within the sociology major, students must complete the Sociology Core (SOCI 101, SOCI 307, SOCI 360, and SOCI 498); SOCI 370: Criminology and Criminological Theory; and select two other courses within the list of electives for the sociology major that are designated for the criminology concentration.
 With the approval of the department chairperson, students may receive credit (no more than 4 credits) for an independent study (SOCI 490) or internship (SOCI 491) related to criminology or criminal justice.
+Finally, the student must complete two additional courses (8 credits) in non-criminology electives in the Sociology Department, for a total of 20 credits beyond the Sociology Core.

-- Click here to read complete descriptions of the Criminology courses offered at Wittenberg.
+- Click here to read complete descriptions of the Sociology courses offered at Wittenberg.

 The Sociology Core